tweag/ormolu/README.md

   works only in simple cases when CPP conditionals surround top-level declarations.
 See the [CPP][design-cpp] section in the design notes for a discussion of the dangers.
-* Input modules should be parsable by Haddock, which is a bit stricter criterion than just being valid Haskell modules.

 ## Running on Hackage